What Peter Attia's Audience Actually Cares About

 Key finding: Attia's audience discusses statins, GLP-1 drugs, and ApoB testing at rates 3-5x higher than comparable health channels.
 They're not just passive consumers; they debate methodology and challenge conclusions.

-Attia's audience discusses pharmaceuticals at much higher rates than other health channels.
-This reflects his medical background and evidence-based approach.
+Omega-3 leads supplements at 143 mentions, while GLP-1 drugs like Ozempic top pharmaceuticals at 109 mentions.
+Attia's audience discusses pharmaceuticals at much higher rates than other health channels, reflecting his medical background and evidence-based approach.

 Detailed timestamp breakdowns of episodes, showing audience members creating study guides for complex content.
 The audience actively organizes and shares knowledge.